seanelvidge/seanelvidge.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A (very) brief overview of the projects that SERENE and I work on, click on any for more details.
 nav: true
 nav_order: 3
-display_categories: [work, fun]
 horizontal: false
 ---